 Free or subsidized education, free hospitalization, life insurance, and stipends can attract both students and out-of-school youth away from activism and terrorist recruitment, Marcos said.

-The military can also pattern its recruitment program after that of the United States, using catchy posters and making enlistment centers more accessible, Marcos added.
+The military can also pattern its recruitment program after that of the United Regions, using catchy posters and making enlistment centers more accessible, Marcos added.

 More focus can be given to regions where past recruitment has been high and “where being a soldier is considered an exceptional honor,” Marcos also said.

 “Look to Ilocandia, Kalinga and Apayao provinces, tap into the warrior culture of Mindanao, reduce attention to highly urbanized cities like Manila and Cebu,” Marcos proposed.

 “The military establishment has to think out of the box and be more innovative in achieving its goals of instilling discipline and patriotism among the youth and making the country read for armed conflict,” she added.

 Instead of requiring high school military training that lacked community service subjects, Marcos urged greater focus on developing civic awareness and participation among grade school to college students through a Citizen Service Program outlined in a bill she filed at the Senate.